Top Rated Work Injury Attorneys

 When an employee is unable to perform tasks which he was capable of performing before the injury due to loss of his body or body part, partially or completely, is entitled to permanent partial disability benefits.
 The employer has to pay his injured employees for loss of body part, or the ability to use a particular body part or body.

 When an employee is permanently disabled to perform the tasks which he was capable of performing before the injury due to loss of his both of his hands, legs or one arm and leg, he is entitled to Permanent total disability.

-The Act provides for death and survivor benefits.
+The Workers Compensation Act provides for death and survivor benefits.
 These are calculated as the 2/3rds of the employee’s average weekly wage.
 The employee’s spouse or children above 18 are the main beneficiaries.
 If they don’t exist, the benefits are paid to dependants.

 We helped many injured employees in the State of California and the Riverside and San Bernadino counties, which includes the surrounding communities of Riverside, Corona, Moreno Valley, Hemet, Temecula, and Palm Springs.
-Free Consultation offered for all Workers’ Compensation cases, all Work Related injuries, and all Personal Injuries.
+Free Consultation for all Workers’ Compensation cases, Work Related injuries, and Personal Injuries.
 Contact us today at (951) 275-0111.